bitmark-inc/simple-wrpc/testing-flow.md

 - Event
   - Client
-    - event-client1 {greeting: "hello from client for event-client1"}
+    - test7-client-event-1 {greeting: "hello from client for client-event-1"}
-    - event-client2  {greeting: "hello from client for event-client2"}
+    - test7-client-event-2  {greeting: "hello from client for client-event-2"}
     - ...
-    - event-client100  {greeting: "hello from client for event-client100"}
+    - test7-client-event-100  {greeting: "hello from client for client-event-100"}

   - Server
-    - event-server1  {greeting: "hello from client for event-server1"}
+    - test7-server-event-1  {greeting: "hello from client for server-event-1"}
-    - event-server2 {greeting: "hello from client for event-server2"}
+    - test7-server-event-2 {greeting: "hello from client for server-event-2"}
     - ...
-    - event-server100 {greeting: "hello from client for event-server100"}
+    - test7-server-event-100 {greeting: "hello from client for server-event-100"}

 - Method call
   - From client:
-    - Client: call-client1 {ask: "From call-client1, how are you?"}
+    - Client: test7-client-call-1 {ask: "From client-call-1, how are you?"}
-    - Server: {answer: "For call-client1, I am so so}
+    - Server: {answer: "For client-call-1, I am so so.}
-    - We loop this 100 times with increasing client<number> and random delay on server's answer
+    - We loop this 100 times with increasing client-<number> and random delay on server's answer

   - From server:
-    - Server: call-server1 {ask: "From call-server1, how are you?"}
+    - Server: test7-server-call-1 {ask: "From server-call-1, how are you?"}
-    - Client: {answer: "For call-server1, I am so so}
+    - Client: {answer: "For server-call-1, I am so so}
-    - We loop this 100 times with  increasing server<number> and random delay on client's answer
+    - We loop this 100 times with  increasing server-<number> and random delay on client's answer

 ## Test2

 TEST-08
 -- PORT 8207 --

-- The client will emit the event "test2" to start the test

 - To test if the client can auto-reconnect and both sides can keep the data

-- Redo the `Massive event and method call` with randomly closing the connection.
+- Redo the `Massive event and method call` (TEST-07) with randomly closing the connection.